NaluKit/nalu/etc/wiki/10 Context.md

 **Data stored inside the local data store is only available inside the sub module!**

-The `AbstractModuleContext`-class implelemtation will also use the `Context`-class.
+The `AbstractModuleContext`-class implementation will also use the `Context`-class.

 Here is an example of sub module context:
 ```java